 New Jersey will elect one U.S. Senator and twelve members to its U.S. House delegation.

 Senator Cory Booker (D) is running for reelection.
-He has raised over $11.5M for what is considered a “Solid Democratic” seat, according to The Cook Political Report.
+He has raised $12M for what is considered a “Solid Democratic” seat, according to The Cook Political Report.
+Sixty-four percent of his funds are from small contributions.

 Representative Nellie Pou (NJ-9) and LaMonica McIver (NJ-10), both Democrats, are running for reelection.
-Pou has raised nearly $1M and McIver over $1M.
-About 80% of McIver’s funds come from small contributions.
-The average raised by the Democratic women running for reelection is higher than the average raised by the Democratic men.
+Pou has raised over $1.2M and McIver nearly $1.2M.
+About 73% of McIver’s funds come from small contributions.
+The average raised by the Democratic women running for reelection is higher than the average raised by the Democratic and Republican men.
+There are no Republican women incumbents currently serving in the New Jersey delegation.

 This statistic is the average total amount raised to date from individuals (including self-financing).